material-motion/material-motion/specifications/plans/BasicTween.md

 ## Performer considerations

-If multiple Tweens are added for the same property then the latest tween is used.
+If multiple BasicTweens are added for the same property then the latest tween is used.